 Hardship Driver License Frequently Asked Questions

-A Hardship Driver License is a limited driving privilege license for persons who meet specific eligibility requirements.
+A Hardship Driver License is a limited driving privilege license for those who meet specific hardship eligibility requirements.

 There are 4 ways an individual may be considered for a Hardship License: